AudreyLL88/MS3__Sante/README.md

 * Enter a word in the search box and click on the yellow search button.
 Is the result of your search showing in the card section?
 * If no result was found, is the next "No result found" showing?
 * Reset your search.
 Is the All cocktails template rendered correctly?
-* Click on the yellow Category dropdown button.
+* Select an option in the category option menu.
 Are all categories displayed?
 * If yes, select a category.
+Is the result of the search correctly displayed?
+* If no result was found, is the text "No result found" displayed?
+* Reset your search.
+Is the All cocktails template rendered correctly?
+* Type a word in the search text box and select a category in the menu and click on the search button.
 Is the result of the search correctly displayed?
 * If no result was found, is the text "No result found" displayed?

 **Log In and Profile**